-Borrowers with scores above 740 have the best odds of getting a low interest rate and good terms on their home loans.
-Those with fair to poor credit scores will have a harder time qualifying for a mortgage — if approved, they’re not likely to get the lowest rates available.
-There are still plenty of paths to home ownership, however.
-Those with lower scores might qualify for FHA, Fannie Mae, Freddie Mac, USDA and VA loans.
+Even if you have “bad credit” due to past credit card usage or other credit report flops, there are still plenty of paths to homeownership.
+Those with lower scores might qualify for FHA loans, USDA loans and VA loans.
 These are government-backed loans that take the financial risk off the lender and make it more likely for high-risk borrowers to get approval.

 What is the minimum credit score to buy a house?

-Different loan types carry different requirements, but credit score minimums for home loans typically range from 500 to 620.
-Here are the credit score requirements for the most common home loans:
+Different loan types carry different minimum credit score requirements, but credit score minimums for home loans typically range from 500 to 620.
+Here are the credit score requirements for the most common home loans.

 How does credit score affect mortgage rates?

 Your credit score affects more than just your application approval.
 It also determines the interest rate attached to your home loan.
-The higher your credit score, the lower the interest rate.
+With a higher credit score, you can get a lower interest rate.
 Interest rates vary depending on the housing market and other factors, but at the time of publishing, the average interest rate is below 3% for borrowers with a credit score above 700 and as high as 4.3% for those with scores below 640.

 If your credit score is on the lower end of the spectrum, it’s wise to take steps to improve your score before applying for a loan.
 This will unlock better interest rates and keep your costs as low as possible.